 Causal stationarity.
-In order to test the validity of the assumption that the causal relationships between the analysed variables are stationary (Text S1), we investigate the evolution of the causal effect network over time for 1940-2022 with a sliding window approach in yearly steps.
+In order to test the validity of the assumption that the causal relationships between the analysed variables are stationary (text S1), we investigate the evolution of the CE network over time for 1940-2022 with a sliding window approach in yearly steps.
 The network now consists of AMOC, CLLJ, PREC, as NDVI is only available from 1982.